 Troy University, through its Sorrell College of Business, is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) to offer baccalaureate degree programs in accounting, finance, general business, information systems, management, and marketing.
-The ACBSP has also accredited Troy to offer the Master of Business Administration.
+The ACBSP has also accredited Troy to offer graduate business programs.